prosti221/MNN_numpy/README.md

-Implementing a single hidden layer nueral network from scratch using numpy.
+Implementing a hidden layer feedforward nueral network from scratch using numpy.